Celeste Li

 [email protected]

-Celeste Li is an undergraduate at the University of Wisconsin-Madison studying sociology, computer science, and art history.
-She is involved in AI policy research and organizing, and currently serves as Policy Lead for the Wisconsin AI Safety Initiative.
+Hello.
+I’m an undergraduate at the University of Wisconsin-Madison studying Sociology, Computer Science, and Art History, and I serve as Policy Lead for the Wisconsin AI Safety Initiative.

 COURSEWORK